ibis-project/ibis/docs/blog/ibis_substrait_to_duckdb.md

 ## Query Creation

 For our example, we'll build up a query using Ibis but without connecting to our execution engine (DuckDB).
-Once we have an Ibis expression, we'll create a Substrait plan, then execute that plan directly on DuckDB to get results.
+Once we have an Ibis table expression, we'll create a Substrait plan, then execute that plan directly on DuckDB to get results.

 To do this, all we need is some knowledge of the schema of the tables we want to